Psychotherapy for Grief and Loss

 In therapy, the focus is on helping individuals navigate these complex emotions and adjust to life without what or whom they've lost.
 Therapists provide support by encouraging the expression of feelings, exploring the meaning of the loss, and developing coping strategies.
 The goal isn't to erase the pain but to help individuals find ways to live with it and eventually find new sources of meaning and joy.
 Grief therapy acknowledges that healing takes time and that everyone's journey through grief is unique, emphasising compassion, understanding, and personal growth throughout the process.

-Common signs or symptoms
+Common signs or symptoms of grief and loss:

 Struggling with grief and loss can manifest in various emotional, physical, and behavioural signs.
 Common indicators include: